-Our practice includes being alert to those children who are absent for prolonged periods, sporadic attendance and fulfil our duty early to help prevent the risk of a child missing education in the future.
+Our practice includes being alert to those children who have unexplainable and/or persistent absences from education and sporadic attendance, to enable St. Monica's RC High School school to fulfil our duty to help prevent the risk of a child missing education in the future.